letsencrypt/boulder/docs/CONTRIBUTING.md

 in production.
 It is the responsibility of the person merging the PR to make sure the required action has been performed before merging.
 Usually this will be confirmed in a comment or in the PR description.

+When creating a pull request that has external dependencies, like another pull request being merged or deployed to production, or approval from SRE, the author should leave a review comment on the pull request (a "conversation") noting what the pull request is blocked on.
+The comment should include instructions to only resolve that conversation once the external conditions are met.
+Since our repository is configured to require all conversations be resolved before merging, this acts as a protection against early merges.

 # Patch Guidelines